apollographql/apollo-client/docs/source/api/react-apollo.md

 - `addTypename`: A boolean indicating whether or not `__typename` are injected into the documents sent to graphql.
 This **defaults to true**.
 - `defaultOptions`: An object containing options to pass directly to the `ApolloClient`instance.
 See documentation [here](./apollo-client.html#apollo-client).
+- `cache`: A custom cache object to be used in your test.
+Defaults to `InMemoryCache`.
+Useful when you need to define a custom `dataIdFromObject` function for automatic cache updates.
 - `mocks`: An array containing a request object and the corresponding response.
 You can define mocks in the following shape:.

 ```js